mikesusz/mikesusz.dev/src/content/blog/coolify-setup.md

 My biggest issue?
 I was too cheap.
 Well, frugal.
 The default build pack in Coolify is [Nixpacks](https://nixpacks.com/docs/how-it-works).
 I was unaware of what this was or did, and I won't get into the details of it but let's just say it's resource-intensive.
 On my little Linode 2GB instance my deploys were failing sometimes, causing CPU spikes and eventually Linode's watcher-bots rebooted my server.

 After all of my troubleshooting and hair-pulling and freaking out ...
 I hadn't configured enough swap space.
-Swap is what the operating system uses to temporarily store files that it is actively using when it runs out of real memory.
+Swap is what the operating system uses to temporarily store files that it is actively using when it runs out of real physical memory.
 Since Nixpacks uses a lot of library files, it was exceeding the available portion of real memory and without anywhere else to store those in-use files, it was causing problems.
 So, that's really the biggest caveat: **give your server more swap**.
 I changed mine from 512MB to 2GB (to match the amount of physical memory available) and haven't had a problem since.

 ## You can do it, too!